- No win. No fee.

 You can explore more of the causes of Deep Vein Thrombosis on the NHS website.
 But it is important to note that there can be situations where DVT happens without any identified cause, again making it essential that any sign of DVT is taken seriously by healthcare professionals so, if identified, it can be treated as soon as possible.

 That is because, if left untreated, complications of Deep Vein Thrombosis can lead to other serious and potentially life-threatening conditions, such as:

 A pulmonary embolism is when a blood clot reaches the lungs causing shortness of breath, chest pains, fainting and other symptoms.
-If this blocks oxygen entering the lungs for too long, a pulmonary embolism can easily prove fatal.
+If this blocks oxygen from entering the lungs for too long, a pulmonary embolism can easily prove fatal.

 Post-Phlebitic Syndrome (post-thrombotic syndrome)